xinehc/sarg-curation/README.md

 ## Introduction

 SARG+ is a manually curated database of Antibiotic Resistance Genes (ARGs), designed to enhance read-based environmental surveillance at species-level resolution.
-It extends existing databases ([NDARO](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/), [CARD](https://card.mcmaster.ca/), and [SARG](https://smile.hku.hk/ARGs/Indexing)) by incorporating a comprehensive collection of protein sequences from RefSeq that are annotated through the same evidence sources (BlastRules or Hidden Markov Models provided by the NCBI Prokaryotic Genome Annotation Pipeline, [PGAP](https://github.com/ncbi/pgap)) as experimentally validated ARGs.
+It extends existing databases ([NDARO](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/), [CARD](https://card.mcmaster.ca/), and [SARG](https://smile.hku.hk/ARGs/Indexing)) by incorporating a comprehensive collection of protein sequences from RefSeq that are annotated through the same evidence (BlastRules or Hidden Markov Models provided by the NCBI Prokaryotic Genome Annotation Pipeline, [PGAP](https://github.com/ncbi/pgap)) as experimentally validated ARGs.
 This expansion addresses the limitations of existing databases, which often include only a single or a few representative sequences per ARG, and allows for the use of more stringent cutoffs while maintaining sensitivity.

 **SARG+** ([sarg.fa](https://github.com/xinehc/sarg-curation/blob/master/sarg.fa)) consists of two components: